Gatot25/Tea-Tesnet-Gats/README.md

 # Tea-Tesnet-Gats
-This is the repository for the tesnet tea project. webteam-lc-template
+This is the repository for the testnet tea project. webteam-lc-template